LegendaryAKx3/seconds-timer/README.md

 # seconds-timer
-Command line timer exclusively using seconds
+Command line timer taking input in only seconds